 - Meet Disney Friends (Paradise Gardens): Daily 11 am to 5 pm.
 Encounters with God of Good Fortune Goofy, Pluto, Mickey, Minnie, Chip ‘n Dale, Mulan and Mushu all dressed in their Lunar New Year attire, and more.

 Featuring cuisines from China, Vietnam, and Korea.
-I thought that they did an excellent job offering the traditional dishes important to each culture, and they added their own special touches to them.
-The Executive Chef said that the cast members played a huge part in coming up with the menu.
+I thought that they did an excellent job offering the traditional dishes important to each culture.
+The Executive Chef said that the cast members played a huge part in coming up with the menu, and they do a lot of research to pick dishes that will appeal to everyone.
 Here is where you will find them all.
-Look for three food stalls from each country between The Little Mermaid and Goofy’s Sky School.
+Look for three Asian marketplaces from each country between The Little Mermaid and Goofy’s Sky School.
 The celebration extends all the way down to Paradise Garden Grill!

 - Kimchi Bokkeumbap (Kimchi-Vegetable Fried Rice) $6

 - Yachae Mandu (Steamed Vegetable Dumplings) with Sesame-Garlic Soy Sauce $6.50

 - Yang Gaeng (Sweet Red Bean and Raspberry Jelly) $4.50

 - Beverages include Banana OoYu (Milk), Mae Shil Ju (Plum Wine Cocktail with Rose Petal garnish), Hite Pale Lager, Bottled Water